skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 than one would expect in a town this small.
 Books fill every shelf, cover every desk, and are piled in various corners of the room.

-Most of the books are mundane histories or geneologies.
+Most of the books are mundane histories or genealogies.
 There are also books of heroic deeds.
 These are books written in flattering terms about various nobles, and usually commissioned by the noble in question.
 As a nobleman gets old, he will usually hire someone to